How to Make Dog Beds

 On our main dog bed page, we offer several ideas for making your own dog bed out of recycled materials.

-On this one, I teach you how to make one of the best cheap small dog beds, as well as a beds for larger dogs, out of a discarded couch.
+On this one, I teach you how to make dog beds for small as well as larger dogs, out of discarded couch or sofa cushions.

 Reusing materials makes this an ecofriendly project!

 How to Make Dog Beds Out of Old

 It's quite easy - simply scrounge one to four discarded couch cushions with covers made of any kind of heavy duty fabric including vinyl.